sofirij/assembler_website/README.md

 ## Usage

 1. Enter LC3 assembly code in the "Assembly Code" text area.
-2. Click the "Compile" button.
+2. Click the "Assemble" button.
 3. View the binary output in the "Binary Output" text area.

 ---